assignments-codex/level-3-assignments/week-6/day-4-breakout-task.md

 #### Goal

-Stabilize flaky tests.
+Stabilize flaky tests and selectors.

 #### Steps

 1. Complete what we built in lecture.
-2. Review test timing and selectors; remove brittle patterns.
+2. Replace brittle selectors with role or text queries and fix timing with proper async utilities.
 3. Extra practice if you want
-   - document the test strategy in the README
+   - document a brief test strategy in the README